 Please also review AIHCP’s Substance Abuse Counseling Program and see if it meets your academic and professional goals.
-The program is online and independent study and open to qualified professionals seeking a four year certification in Substance Abuse Counseling.
+The program is online and independent study and open to qualified professionals seeking a four year certification in Substance Abuse Counseling Training.